Staal, Niederreiter lift Hurricanes past Predators 5-2

 SEASON SET

-Carolina had won the first six meetings of the eight-game season series on the way to winning the Central Division title, the first division crown for the franchise since winning its only Stanley Cup 15 years ago.
+Carolina had won the first six meetings of the eight-game season series on the way to winning its first division crown since winning the franchise’s only Stanley Cup 15 years ago.

 The Predators won the last two meetings to close the regular season, securing their seventh straight trip to the postseason behind a late surge that had Nashville steadily climbing the division standings since March.